 In the past, people only ever thought of Post-Traumatic Stress Disorder (PTSD) as affecting soldiers.
 Even as research and understanding around this disorder gain more attention, there is still a huge cloud of misconception about PTSD.
 There is still a huge stigma around PTSD and the myths surrounding it only further contribute to it.

 While it’s true that many events can be stressful, there is actually a very specific diagnostic criterion to determine if a situation has risen above “stressful” and can be classified as “traumatic”.
 People throw the word “traumatic” around a lot, but very few situations actually fit the classification.
-According to the DSM-V, the criteria for a traumatic event include: “exposure to actual or threatened death, serious injury or sexual violence” and directly experiencing the event, witnessing it in person, or being indirectly exposed to the event.
+According to the DSM-V, the criteria for a traumatic event include: “exposure to actual death threat of death, serious injury or sexual violence”.
+And, directly experiencing the event, witnessing it in person, or being indirectly exposed to the event.
 So yes, while people face many stressful and hard situations in their life very few of them will ever fit the model for being truly traumatic.

 Right after a traumatic event, people will experience stress reactions.
-However, PTSD actually can’t even be diagnosed unless those symptoms last for at least a month.
-During the first month after an event, these stress reactions are called “acute stress”, which is similar to PTSD but only after a month or longer of the symptoms can a diagnosis of PTSD be considered.
+However, you can’t get a PTSD diagnosis unless those symptoms last for at least a month.
+During the first month after an event, these stress reactions are “acute stress”.
+This is similar to PTSD, but only after a month or longer of the symptoms can someone receive a diagnosis of PTSD.